 - Upgrading to Astro-Turf nesting material.

-Photos of my restored 1920’s Chicken Coop:
+More photos of my restored 1920’s Chicken Coop:

 These reach-through nesting boxes were added in 2013 and made collecting eggs so much more fun!
 These nesting boxes were easily added by hanging small wood shipping crates on the inside of the old chicken coop, cutting holes in the exterior wall, and installing doors.
 We’ve not had any predator problems, and this rotating wood block style lock has, so far, been sufficient to keep hens safe.